BibleNLP/sign-bibles-dataset/dataprep/isl/docs/HOWTO-run-GPU-pipline-on-colab.md

 ```

-[This google colab](./) notebook that has the steps and code for running the pipeline.
+[This google colab](./ISL_Dataset_DWPose_run.ipynb) notebook has the steps and code for running the pipeline.
 The major steps involved in it are:

 1. Getting the input data and models to the GPU instance, in this case colab.
 2. Setting up code base.